How to be your own financial planner in 15 steps for free

 14) You should have a last will drawn by a lawyer.
 A simple will can save part of your money going to the government, and costly court costs later.

 15) One trick I received from Primerica: You shouldn’t hold back your payment to make one payment.
 For example, if you are paid bi-monthly (Paid once at the end of the month and paid on the 15th of the month) rather make two smaller payments.
 Make a payment early and make the second on your next pay cycle.
 This will reduce your interest.
 Since most loan calculated on a daily interest you are best to pay them off using each paycheck cycle, even if it one half of payment at a time.
 This will work for credit cards, student loans, and car loans.
-It tends not to work for mortgages because most of the home loans are government backed, and have a different system of calculation on the interest.
+It tends not to work for mortgages because most of the home loans are the government-backed, and have a different system of calculation on the interest.
 Last note, to avoid some troubles later, check with your lenders to ensure that making a split payment will not cause an issue, how your loan proceeds.

 If you enjoyed this article & news release?
 See related articles & news Release: